 There is a fee to use this recreation area.
 The fee is $5.00 a day or $10.00 a week per vehicle.
 You can also purchase an annual pass for $25.00.
-There is a pay station at the entrance to the Sand Flats Recreation Area.
+There is a pay station at the Sand Flats Recreation Area entrance.

-Stay on the Sand Flats Road for 2 more miles, and turn right into Campsite Cluster E. The trail starts to the right of campsite #6.
-You will find the start of the trail easily and it is well marked.
+Stay on the Sand Flats Road for two more miles, and turn right into Campsite Cluster E. The trail starts to the right of campsite #6.
+You will find the start of the trail easily, and it is well marked.

-Almost immediately you are forced to climb your first "Slick-rock" formation and it seems a little daunting.
+You are forced to climb your first slickrock formation almost immediately, and it seems a little daunting.
 Just follow the black marks from past vehicles to the top.
 Note: If you don't air down your tires to between 8-15 lbs. you may experience some tire yelping as you climb the fins on this trail.
-Using your 4x4 low range and aired down tires will make this seem effortless and your vehicle will thank you.
+Using your 4x4 low range and aired-down tires will make this seem effortless, and your vehicle will thank you.

 Another steep climb with a couple of different bypasses.

-This smaller obstacle is made a little tougher with some uneven shelving thrown in.
+This more minor obstacle is made a little trickier with uneven shelving thrown in.
 There is a bypass to the left.

-This uphill section is the steepest yet/about a 55-degree incline.
-It helps the driver to have a spotter as at this angle seeing where you are going is impossible.
-Slow and steady on the gas, let the tires find their traction points, you might encounter some tire yelping.
-There is a bypass to the right, but if you have a ground guide then give it a try.
+This uphill section is the steepest yet/with about a 55-degree incline.
+It helps the driver have a spotter as seeing where you are going is almost impossible at this angle.
+Slow and steady on the gas, let the tires find their traction points; you might encounter some tire yelping.
+There is a bypass to the right, but give it a try if you have a ground guide.

-This one is fun, a little longer than the last but definitely navigable without a guide.
-You will then proceed down into a Campground called "Loop H" and then out to "Sand Hill Flats Rd" to head for stage 2 of this trail.
+This one is fun, a little longer than the last, but navigable without a guide.
+You will then proceed down into a Campground called "Loop H" and then out to "Sand Hill Flats Road" to head for stage 2 of this trail.

-Here you will intersect back further up "Sand Hill Flats Rd".
-Make a right turn and go about .6 miles to continue, the trail starts again on the left.
+Here you will intersect back further up "Sand Hill Flats Road."
+Make a right turn and go about .6 miles to continue.
+The trail starts again on the left.

 This is the entrance to continue on Fins and Things, Stage II.

-Here you will be on top of a "Mini Lions-back" with about a 50-degree downgrade and very steep 60-70 degree side drops.
-The key here is to just follow the tire tracks, be in Low-1 and allow the transmission and braking to bring you down.
-For those with "Descent Assist" this is a perfect place to use this feature and relieve some anxious feelings.
+Here you will be on top of a "Mini Lions-back" with a 50-degree downgrade and very steep 60-70 degree side drops.
+The key here is just to follow the tire tracks, be in Low-1 and allow the transmission and braking to bring you down.
+For those with "Descent Assist," this is a perfect place to use this feature and relieve some anxious feelings.

-This spot was given a waypoint for its spectacular views in all directions.
-Jump out and take some photos.
+This spot was given a Waypoint for its spectacular views in all directions.
+Stretch the legs and grab your photographs!

-This obstacle is made a little scary with about a 1- 2-foot ledge at the end.
+This obstacle is made a little scary with a 1- 2-foot ledge at the end.
 Careful braking at the drop makes it pretty easy.
-Don't forget about your rear tires, slow and careful will keep your tail-pipe from becoming a "Duck-call".
-There is a bypass if you stay to the left, but come on give her a try!
+Don't forget about your rear tires; slow and cautious will keep your tail-pipe from becoming a "duck-call."
+There is a bypass if you stay to the left, but come on, give her a try!